 » Enjoy our Liturgical Seasons series of e-books!

-According to the 1962 Missal of Bl.
-John XXIII the Extraordinary Form of the Roman Rite, today is the feast of Pope St. Gregory the Great.
+According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the feast of Pope St. Gregory the Great.
 His feast in the Ordinary Form of the Roman Rite is celebrated on September 3.Luigi Giovanni Orione, F.D.P., was an Italian priest who was active in answering the social needs of his nation as it faced the social upheavals of the late 19th century.
 To this end, he founded a religious institute of men.
 He was canonized by St. John Paul II on May 16, 2004.Stational Church

 Thanks to Fear of the Lord, There is no Fear of Evil

 History, in fact, is not alone in the hands of dark powers, chance or human choices.
 Over the unleashing of evil energies, the vehement irruption of Satan, and the emergence of so many scourges and evils, the Lord rises, supreme arbiter of historical events.
 He leads history wisely towards the dawn of the new heavens and the new earth, sung in the final part of the book under the image of the new Jerusalem (cf. Revelation 21-22).